ONSdigital/dp-healthcheck/README.md

 #### How to use
 1. Add Health Check library to an app

-2. Create an array of Health Check clients by calling `.NewClient()` passing in the following:
+2. Create an array of Health Check clients by calling `NewClient()` passing in the following:

 - An optional RCHTTP clienter; if none is provided one will be created
 - A function that implements the `Checker` interface

-3. Call `.Create()` passing in the following:
+3. Call `Create()` passing in the following:

 - Versioning Information
 - Critical time duration; time to wait for dependent apps critical unhealthy status to make current app unhealthy- Time Interval to run health checks on dependencies
 - Clients; An array of clients created in the previous step

-4. Optionally call AddClient on the healthcheck to add additional clients, note this can only be done prior to 'Start' being called
+4. Optionally call `AddClient` on the healthcheck to add additional clients, note this can only be done prior to `Start()` being called

-5 Call start on the healthcheck
+5. Call `Start()` on the healthcheck

 ### Configuration

-Configuration of the health check takes place via arguments passed to the `.Create()` function
+Configuration of the health check takes place via arguments passed to the `Create()` function

 ### Contributing